Jacobmrose/chess-fein/README.md

 **Established in 2024**

-Chess Fein is an open-source chess project dedicated to enhancing functionality and improving chess analysis using the powerful Stockfish engine.
-Our mission is to provide players with tools that elevate their game and deepen their understanding of chess.
+Chess Fein is an open-source chess project designed to deliver an engaging chess experience.
+Featuring player vs. AI matches with Stockfish Elo levels ranging from 1320 to 3190, and a collection of 20,000 unique puzzles across 50+ themes, our mission is to provide players with tools to sharpen their skills and enjoy the game at every level.

 ## Features

-- **Advanced Chess Analysis**: Utilize Stockfish for in-depth game analysis, helping players identify strengths and weaknesses.
-- **User-Friendly Interface**: A clean and intuitive design for an accessible experience, whether you're a beginner or an advanced player.
+- **12 Learning Modules**: Explore in-depth strategies and tactics to master different pieces and scenarios in chess.
-- **Real-Time Gameplay**: Engage in live games and receive instant feedback to sharpen your skills.
+- **20,000 Puzzles**: Solve an extensive collection of puzzles across 50 unique themes to sharpen your skills.
+- **Player vs AI**: Challenge an AI opponent with customizable Elo ratings ranging from 1320 to 3190, catering to players of all skill levels.

 ## Technologies Used

 Chess Fein is built using a modern tech stack to ensure performance, scalability, and an excellent user experience:

-- **[TypeScript](https://www.typescriptlang.org/docs/)**: For type-safe JavaScript development.
+- **[TypeScript](https://www.typescriptlang.org/docs/)**: Enhances JavaScript development with static typing, ensuring code quality and maintainability.
-- **[React](https://react.dev/reference/react)**: A powerful library for building user interfaces.
+- **[React](https://react.dev/reference/react)**: A leading library for creating dynamic and interactive user interfaces.
-- **[Next.js](https://nextjs.org/docs)**: For server-side rendering and seamless routing.
+- **[Next.js](https://nextjs.org/docs)**: Provides server-side rendering, static site generation, and an optimized development experience.
-- **[MongoDB](https://www.mongodb.com/docs/)**: A NoSQL database for flexible data storage.
-- **[OAuth](https://oauth.net/2/)**: For secure user authentication and authorization.
-- **[Tailwind CSS](https://tailwindcss.com/docs)**: A utility-first CSS framework for rapid design.
+- **[Tailwind CSS](https://tailwindcss.com/docs)**: Simplifies UI design with a utility-first approach to styling.
-- **[Nodemon](https://nodemon.io/)**: Automatically restarts the server on file changes during development.
-- **[Socket.io](https://socket.io/docs/)**: Enables real-time, bidirectional communication between the client and server.
-- **[Chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md)**: A chess library for legal move generation and game validation.
+- **[Chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md)**: Handles chess move validation and game mechanics with a robust library.
-- **[Stockfish](https://stockfishchess.org/docs/)**: A powerful open-source chess engine for advanced analysis.
+- **[Stockfish](https://stockfishchess.org/docs/)**: Integrates a powerful open-source chess engine for in-depth analysis and AI opponent capabilities.
-- **[Express](https://expressjs.com/en/starter/installing.html)**: A minimal and flexible Node.js web application framework for building backend services.
+- **[React-Icons](https://react-icons.github.io/react-icons/)**: Provides a collection of customizable icons for seamless UI enhancements.
+- **[React-Chessboard](https://github.com/Clariity/react-chessboard)**: A highly customizable React component for rendering interactive chessboards.

 ## Contributing